 Council’s September Programme of Work

-The Council’s programme of work does not appear particularly heavy this month (as is customary in September because of events related to the opening of the general debate of the General Assembly), but this could change, given that no meetings are currently scheduled on a number of ongoing crises, including, among other situations, Ukraine, Iraq and the Central African Republic (CAR), which are in the footnotes of the programme, as well as Gaza and South Sudan.
+The Council’s programme of work does not appear particularly heavy this month (as is customary in September because of events related to the opening of the general debate of the General Assembly).
+However, this could change, given that no meetings are currently scheduled on a number of ongoing crises, including Burundi, Mali, South Sudan and Yemen.
+Ukraine, which is in the footnotes of the programme of work, could also come up for discussion during the month.
+In recent months, Council members have begun monitoring situations through briefings during AOB, in which case these briefings do not appear on the programme of work.
+In August there were seven substantive AOB briefings on: Burkina Faso, Burundi, Guinea-Bissau, Mali, Myanmar, South Sudan and Syria.